cecoppola/cryptography/README.md

 To execute the symmetric key algorithms, compile the program and use standard input:
 ./aes-256 < plaintext.txt

 The public key algorithms don't encrypt; the just demonstrate key generation.
-To execute then, compile and run:
+To execute them and output the keys, compile and run:
 ./rsa-4096